riceissa/brain-retraining/disagree.md

   what's going on).
-But "the symptoms aren't dangerous, it's a false alarm" is easier to wrap your head around than "the symptoms _are_ real and some of them are dangerous, but they're only there because you reacted poorly to them the last time they showed up".
+But "the symptoms aren't dangerous, it's a false alarm" is easier to wrap your head around than "the symptoms _are_ real and some of them are dangerous, but they're only there because you reacted poorly to them the last $n$ times they showed up".

 - I disagree with Helmut on the necessity of suffering tons to get better.
 I agree with Miguel more that you can find your baseline level of symptoms (by